 The Department of Education designates which FAFSA applicants are required to complete a process called Verification.
-Once the FAFSA is processed, the applicant will receive a Student Aid Report (SAR) that will inform him/her if his/her FAFSA was selected for Verification.
+Once the FAFSA is processed, the applicant will receive a Student Aid Report (SAR) that will inform them if their FAFSA was selected for Verification.
 Federal regulations require schools to check the accuracy of the data reported on the FAFSA for applicants selected for Verification.